 Q. Most people thought we would be back in offices by 2021.
 What are you hearing about how people are feeling about working from home at this point?

-A. Depending on the study, approximately 70% to 85% of employees say they would like to continue working remotely at least some of the time.
+A. Depending on the study, approximately 70% to 85% of criminal background checks say they would like to continue working remotely at least some of the time.

 Right now, there are three major choices.
 Stay completely remote, which is a company like ours.
-We’ve been completely remote since the company was founded and have background check for employment in 43 different countries.
+We’ve been completely remote since the company was founded and have criminal background checks in 43 different countries.
 The second option is to go completely back to the office, meaning once this is all over, everyone will go back to doing exactly what they were doing before.
 Lastly, there’s the hybrid model, which is the in-between.
 Part in the office and part remote.